randym/apic/README.md

 ### Initializer

-The apic:install generator will add in a default intializer providing examples of the route matching and authentication filtering.
+The apic:install generator will mount APIc to /apic and add in a default intializer providing examples of the route matching and authentication filtering.

 ```
 config/initializers/apic.rb